The Best Chicken Parmesan In LANine places where you can wrap yourself in a warm blanket of mozzarella, marinara, and fried chicken cutlets.

-There are people who will say that LA winters are “mild,” that “it doesn’t even snow,” and that “it’s literally 70 degrees most days.”
-And... yeah, all of those things can be true, but I can still want to order a crispy, salty, comforting fried chicken cutlet, drenched in melted mozzarella and parmesan.
-It makes me feel like I’m wrapped in a warm blanket of marinara, which is exactly what I need to combat these chilly 50-degree nights.
-And I get the feeling I’m not alone, which is why I made this guide.
-Here are seven spots across LA that serve tremendous chicken parmesan.
+There are people who will say that LA winters are “mild,” that “it doesn’t even snow here,” and that “it’s literally 70 degrees most days.”
+And... yeah, all of those things can be true, but we still want to eat a crispy, salty, comforting fried chicken cutlet, drenched in melted mozzarella and parmesan.
+It makes us feel like we’re wrapped in a warm blanket of marinara, which is exactly what we need to combat those chilly 50-degree nights.
+And we get the feeling we’re not alone, which is why we made this guide.
+Here are nine spots across LA that serve tremendous chicken parmesan.

 This is going to ruffle some feathers, but this relatively new Italian spot—they opened more than 50 years after Dan Tana’s—challenges their elders for the best chicken parmesan in the city.
 The $28, thinly pounded breast is massive—big enough to feed two people for two meals.
-I’m not convinced it didn’t come from the emu farm where Disneyland gets its “turkey legs” (just kidding!
-Please don’t sue me!).
-But size isn’t the only reason I love this dish so much—the chicken is moist, extremely crispy, and tender enough to cut with a fork.
+We’re not convinced it didn’t come from the emu farm where Disneyland gets its “turkey legs” (just kidding, please don’t sue us).
+But size isn’t the only reason we love this dish so much—the chicken is moist, extremely crispy, and tender enough to cut with a fork.
 The marinara sauce is made with deeply caramelized tomatoes.
 The parmesan on top is broiled until it’s golden-brown, and then the whole dish is flaked with huge leaves of fresh basil.
 In other words, every element makes this a basically perfect parm.

 Venice’s Ospi does things a little differently with their chicken parmesan.
 First, it’s not really on the menu—you have to order their butter chicken “parm-style” for an extra five bucks.
-Second, there’s no marinara sauce involved; instead, you’ll find heaping portions of their excellent spicy vodka sauce over their chicken cutlet, which is pan-fried with butter and lemon.
+Second, there’s no marinara sauce involved; instead, you’ll find a heaping amount of their excellent spicy vodka sauce over their chicken cutlet, which is pan-fried with butter and lemon.
 The dish is showered with parmesan cheese, and fresh purple and green basil that give it an herbaceous punch.
-I don’t usually like when people f*ck with perfection, but this new take on a classic is a major exception.
+We don’t usually like when people f*ck with perfection, but this new take on a classic is a major exception.

-You know about Eastside Market for their massive, nap-inducing sandwiches, and the chicken parm is no exception.
+You go to Eastside Market for their massive sandwiches, and the chicken parm is no exception.
 They’re not doing anything groundbreaking with this sandwich, which is actually a special (even though it’s on the menu every day).
-But what they lack in innovation, they make up for in girth.
-The chicken is pounded thin, then lightly breaded and seasoned with Italian herbs.
+But what this version lacks in innovation, it makes up for in girth.
+The chicken is pounded thin, then lightly breaded before getting seasoned with Italian herbs.
 It’s slathered in salty marinara sauce, topped with melted provolone and parmesan, and served on a pillowy, house-baked sub roll.
 Get ready to be horizontal when you finish.

 With a name like Parm Boyz, you better make a damn good chicken parm.
 And while they’re not reinventing the (cheese) wheel at this pop-up, they are doing an excellent take on a classic parm.
-The chef grew up in Lynn, MA, near Boston, and - not surprisingly - this version reminds me of some childhood dinners in the North End at Italian restaurants like Joe Tecce’s and La Famiglia.
-There’s a beautiful red sea of incredibly rich sauce that would almost make you forget the chicken is the star of the show, if that chicken wasn’t so beautifully crispy and tender.
+The chef grew up in Lynn, MA, near Boston, and—if you're familiar—this version might remind you of what you'll find at North End Italian restaurants like Joe Tecce’s and La Famiglia.
+There’s a beautiful red sea of incredibly rich sauce that would almost make you forget the chicken is the star of the show if that chicken wasn’t so beautifully crispy and tender.
 By the way, don’t leave without an order of garlic bread stuffed with burrata, mascarpone, and cream cheese—it’s perfect for sopping up some leftover marinara sauce.

 Dear John’s take on chicken parm isn’t the messy affair you usually expect from this dish.
 It arrives from the kitchen looking like a breaded and fried chicken tender with a wing bone sticking out of it.
-(It’s called an “airline cut,” for those of you who, like me, never flew Pan Am.)
 But once you cut into the meat, melted mozzarella and rich marinara sauce ooze out of it, giving you all the tomato-and cheese-filled flavors you hope for in a parm.
-It’s sort of a hybrid with a chicken Kiev, and, even though I miss the mess, I appreciate that you can actually taste the moist, crispy chicken.
+It’s sort of a hybrid with a chicken Kiev, and, even though we miss the mess, we appreciate that you can actually taste the moist, crispy chicken.